zarmory/uberlogging/README.rst

   `styles <https://docs.python.org/3/howto/logging-cookbook.html#formatting-styles>`_
   are supported.

-  On top of the stdlib fields uberlogging also provides ``context`` field that expands to stringified context (key/value pairs) provided by structlog or an empty string if stdlib logger is used.

 Contextual logging
 ##################
-Structlogs's ``logger.bind(request_id="foo")`` is great for simple things but when you have multi-layer request handling, passing the same instance of bound logger is a). cumbersome and b). requires the same logger to be using by everything that hangles the request.
+Structlogs's ``logger.bind(request_id="foo")`` is great for simple things but when you have multi-layer request handling, passing the same instance of bound logger is a). cumbersome and b). requires the same logger to be used by everything that handles the request.

 I've long missed log4cxx `Nested Diagnostic Contexts <https://logging.apache.org/log4cxx/latest_stable/usage.html#Nested_Diagnostic_Contexts>`_ in Python and now with contextvars we can finally achieve that.
 The best part is that it works both in threaded and asyncio code!

-If never heard of contextvars, please read official `documentation <https://docs.python.org/3/library/contextvars.html>`_.
+If you never heard of contextvars, please read official `documentation <https://docs.python.org/3/library/contextvars.html>`_.
 In the nutshell it "kinda" replaces thread local storage and is natively supported in asyncio, i.e. it's both thread-safe and concurrent safe.